Indigenous Loan Guarantee Program

 Application Process

-Applying for the Indigenous Loan Guarantee Program (ILGP or the Program) involves a thorough assessment of your project’s commercial and financial viability.
+Applying for the Indigenous Loan Guarantee Program (ILGP) involves a thorough assessment of your project’s commercial and financial viability.
 Applications are reviewed by the Canada Indigenous Loan Guarantee Corporation (CILGC), which will conduct due diligence to ensure each project meets the program’s standards.
 Applicants are encouraged to contact our team early in the process to discuss their project and receive guidance on preparing a strong application.

 1